diracdeltas/demucs4max/README.md

 3. to install demucs, enter `python3 -m pip install demucs` in the terminal.

+> :white_check_mark: to test, run `which demucs` in CMD.exe; it should show a location

 ## running

-1. unzip demucs.zip and add the `demucs/` folder to your Places menu in Ableton
+1. unzip [demucs.zip](https://github.com/diracdeltas/demucs4max/releases/download/v0.1/demucs.zip) and add the `demucs/` folder to your Places menu in Ableton
 2. put `demucs.amxd` onto any audio channel
 3. select any audio clip in Ableton by clicking on it
 4. press the start button in the demucs device and wait.

-## troubleshooting and FAQs
+## troubleshooting

-TBD
+if you run into issues, see [here](https://github.com/diracdeltas/spleeter4max/tree/feature/native-spleeter#it-not-working-and-i-cant-figure-out-why) for instructions to get the full error message in the Max console. you can file a bug report [here](https://github.com/diracdeltas/demucs4max/issues/new).

 ## license (MIT)